Hot Take: Your Cookware Might Be Gross… Here’s What I Use Instead

 Ceramic: But Make It Actually Ceramic

-This is where things get a little messy.
-Not all ceramic is what it says it is.
+Not all ceramics are what they say they are.
 Pure ceramic is a great option for nickel-sensitive folks, but avoid ceramic-coated cookware.
 Some "ceramic" pans are actually just aluminum or stainless steel (aka nickel contamination risk) underneath.
-Nope.

 Pros: